itsdouges/armory-app/EMBED_README.md

 ### Host Your Own

-Available at http://gw2a-embeds.s3-website-us-west-2.amazonaws.com/, simply get the latest package from the endpoint and upload to your root folder, so for example:
+Available at http://gw2a-embeds.s3-website-us-west-2.amazonaws.com, get the latest package from the endpoint and upload to your root folder, so for example:

 If hosting on `https://gw2fan.com`, make sure to upload all of the embed assets to the `/` directory.

+Note that the embed version is tied to the main website version, which means if there is a website release without any embed updates, the embed version will be incremented anyway until we separate the releasing of embeds from the website.

 ### Single Page Application Support